 The filling of the tank is done through Solenoid A. It is turned on by the start signal and off by the full sensor switch.
 (Sequence Table) You will notice that we have a memory retentive output and the actual output to activate the solenoid.

 The retentive memory timer will start timing when we have the start sequence signal and when the empty and fill sensors are on.
 The timer will reset when the empty and fill sensors are off.
 The mixing motor will be on when the timer is timing and when the timer is not done.

 5- Test the program

 Test the program under many conditions.
 Check to see what happens when power is removed.

 Using this five-step program development technique will shorten your programming time.
-The result will be a better-defined logic and easier to understand the program because it has within the documentation the logic flow chart or sequence table.
+The result will be a better-defined logic and easier to understand the program because it has the logic flow chart or sequence table within the documentation.

 Watch on YouTube: PLC Programming Example – Process Mixer

 Testing of the program is essential and should be done in various ways.
 Factory IO provides a 3D simulation of the process.
 Factory IO provides a straightforward method of seeing your program in action before you wire your application.

 We will be using the BRX PLC Modbus TCP Server (Slave).
 Factory IO will be the Modbus TCP Client (Master).
 When the tank fills up, we will start a dwell time instead of the mixer time for the simulation.